TO: Town Council FOR: Council Meeting, April 16th, 2018

 I explained the steps in Sequencing Batch Reactor Sewage Treatment with UV radiation, tertiary filtering, and marine disposal of liquid effluent.
 And why none of the steps do, or can, remove many of the poisons that are in liquid effluent.
 Nor does the process remove plastic microfibers that enter our water sources from the millions of washing machines (laundered clothing) that discharge “waste water” into sewage lines.

 INSERT: The presentation (April 16th) was time limited.
-I did not make the points, hoping that Staff, Mayor and Councillors would:
+I did not make the points, hoping that Staff, Mayor and Councillors would read my full submission:

-- building a sewage treatment plant at one location, Bowser, is not going to address all the various sources of human sewage going into the marine environment.
+- building a sewage treatment plant at one location, Bowser, is not going to address all the various sources of human sewage going into the marine environment (Salish Sea).

 Continuing – – – the end of my presentation to Council . . .